-- 83. Many children are also eligible for other forms of humanitarian relief Congress has provided, including visas for young people who have been abused, abandoned, or neglected by their parents or guardians; or relief for victims of trafficking or crime. - 84.
-If Plaintiff is allowed to remain in the United States, he could live with his father, who currently resides in the United States and is waiting for him, or another suitable sponsor. - 85.
-Even if Plaintiff was required to first reside for a short time in a ORR children shelter, he could do so safely.
+- 89. Children are not exempt from this widespread violence.
+Indeed, many children are targeted specifically by gang members for recruitment, or retaliated against and threatened because of their family connections.
+Children have experienced extreme harms ranging from threats against their lives and physical abuse to rape, kidnapping, and murder.
+In particular, teenage girls in El Salvador face an extreme risk of homicide and sexual violence, as-for example-20% of all cases of missing women in 2018 were teenagers (12 to 17 years old). - 90.
+If Plaintiff is allowed to enter the United States, she could live with her mother, who currently resides in New York, and has a home ready and waiting for G.Y.J.P.
+As needed, she could self-quarantine at her mother's home. - 91.
+Even if Plaintiff were required to first reside for a short time in an ORR children's shelter, she could do so safely.
 There are ORR facilities that have experience with communicable diseases.
-Moreover, because ORR facilities are currently well under capacity, social distancing and quarantine would be possible. - 86.
+Moreover, because ORR facilities are currently well under capacity, social distancing and quarantine would be possible. - 92.
 Even before the Title 42 Process took effect, the ORR-contracted shelter network was operating significantly below capacity.
 The system can house approximately 14,000 children.
-News reports stated that in the first two months of 2020, ORR was housing only about 2,000 to 3,000 children nationwide. - 87.
+News reports stated that in the first two months of 2020, ORR was housing only about 2,000 to 3,000 children nationwide. - 93.
 After the Title 42 Process went into place, the numbers dropped even more precipitously.
-As of July 17, 2020, the number of children detained in ORR custody was reportedly at about 820-approximately 6 percent of total capacity. - 88.
-Because Plaintiff could have been transferred directly to his father or another sponsor or to an ORR shelter, he would pose minimal, if any, additional risk to border agents. - 89.
-Children have been required to remain in DHS custody longer than the time it would have taken to transfer them to their family members or to an ORR facility. - 90.
+As of May 2020, the number of children detained in ORR custody was reportedly at about 1,600-approximately 11 percent of total capacity.

+- 94. Because Plaintiff could have been transferred directly to her mother or to an ORR shelter, she posed minimal, if any, risk to border agents when she entered. - 95.
+Similarly, because Plaintiff could be transferred directly to her mother or to an ORR shelter, she would pose minimal, if any, risk to border agents if she returns. - 96.
+Deporting G.Y.J.P. required her to remain in DHS custody far longer than the time it would have taken to transfer her to her mother or to an ORR facility. - 97.
 The Title 42 Process is not justified by public health concerns.
 A principal justification is that border agents will have greater exposure if they are required to process individuals who lack documents and that it is therefore necessary to deport such individuals to reduce the risk to agents.
-But, as Plaintiff's facts illustrate, arranging for air transport to deport individuals will generally take longer than time in which DHS must transfer children to ORR or family members.
-In addition, where the individual shows no signs of COVID-19, as is likely true for many of the unaccompanied children at issue here, the risk is even less.
+But, as Plaintiff's facts illustrate, arranging for air transport to deport individuals will take longer than the 72 hours in which DHS must transfer children to ORR or family members.
+In addition, where the individual shows no signs of COVID-19 or is tested, as Plaintiff was, the risk is even less.